NewcastleRSE/beeing-human-tei-data/documentation/guides/32_XPath_guide/32_xpath_guide.md

 //note[@type="authorial"]
 ```

 which will return all notes anywhere on the document.
-You can, ofcourse, be more specific than this.
+You can, of course, be more specific than this.
 Let's say you want all authorial gloss notes in chapter 1.
 You'd use

 ```
 //div[@n=1]//note[@type="authorial" and @subtype="gloss"]